 For students targeting employment and competitive apprenticeships after College, they receive support from the Careers Team through the Employability Programme and JobSmart Q-XTRA.
-The Employability Programme runs throughout a student’s First Year of College and consists of two blocks of teaching focusing on and supporting the development of employability skills, readying students for making applications in their Second Year of study.
+The Employability Programme runs throughout a student’s First Year of College, focusing on and supporting the development of employability skills, readying students for making applications in their Second Year of study.
 JobSmart is an additional course students can pick up at any point throughout their time at College, which supports the application and interview process for both part-time and full-time employment.

 The Barton Peveril Employer Partnership